 Finish wandering through Riga’s Old Town with a stop at the Town Hall Square to see the iconic House of the Blackheads.
 Even though this building sits across from Riga’s Town Hall, it easily draws all the attention of sightseers thanks to the stunning design of its front facade.

 Built for members of a merchant guild known as the Blackheads in the 14th Century, it is one of Riga’s most picturesque landmarks despite having been destroyed in the Second World War.
 Beyond admiring its beautiful facades, you can also tour through the museum exhibits and recreated grandeur of the Conference Hall.

-Day 2 in Riga
+Riga Itinerary: Day 2